 Virtualization offers a variety of advantages for businesses that want to ensure they have readily available backups when disaster strikes.
 The most significant upsides of backup virtualization include:

 - Faster access to protected machines

-- Ability to virtually restore not only files, but also operation systems and software
+- The ability to virtually restore not only files but also operation systems and software

 - Continuity of mission-critical systems and operations

 Backup virtualization adds a layer of protection that gives businesses peace of mind.
 It ensures that they won’t lose access to their most critical systems, even in the worst data-loss scenarios.
 As long as they can boot their backups as virtual machines, they can get back in business in mere seconds.
 That’s a far cry from the hours, days, or even weeks that it can take to complete a full recovery.